 - In this interdisciplinary course, students will learn about technologies (digital and non-digital) and innovations that are being developed, adapted, and used in diverse contexts to bring about social change.
 The course will introduce students to sources of innovation and technologies and to social entrepreneurs and organizations successfully using and disseminating these ideas and products.
 Students will also explore the meanings of social innovation and attempts to measure social impact.
 Through guest lectures and site visits, students will explore economic, social, historical, geographical, ethical, and environmental issues that have led to the creation, adoption, and diffusion of certain technologies and innovative social ideas/products/projects/models.
 The effects these can have on populations at the bottom of the pyramid in urban and rural settings will also be analyzed.
 Some of the questions that will be examined include: How does technology play a role in furthering social change and innovation?
 Who is creating the new technologies to change their worlds?
 How are these new products and solutions being developed?

-- Social Entrepreneurship – syllabus
+- Social Entrepreneurship in Global Comparative Context – syllabus

 - (MGMT3000 / 4 credits / 60 hours)